Working in Market - Japan

 - Travel agencies with a retail presence sell the same retail package products online.
 In addition to that, some travel agents are selling special online packages to improve price competitiveness.

-- In recent years, Online Travel Agencies (OTAs) who have no retail presence have been growing sales by focusing on flexible airfare and hotel booking systems, especially for domestic travel.
-Examples of this are Rakuten, Expedia Japan, Hotels.com, Jalan (domestic only).
-Other high value traveller focused web sites include Ikkyu which is the prominent player in this segment.
+- In recent years, Online Travel Agencies (OTAs) that have no retail store presence have been growing sales by focusing on flexible airfare and hotel booking systems, especially for domestic travel.
+Examples are Rakuten, Expedia, Hotels.com, Ikkyu.com, Agoda, Jalan (domestic only).

 - Another style of online agent is those who only handle land content.
 Examples of these are VELTRA, Australian Tour Specialists and HOT HOLIDAY.